 Our FAQ is designed to assist you with the application process.
 If you still have additional questions after reviewing the FAQ, please schedule a meeting.
 One-on-one meetings take place weekly over the phone or in-person.
-Please email Assistant Director of Programs, Rocio Arellano (rocio.arellano@anderson.ucla.edu) if you are interested in scheduling time to speak.
+Please email Senior Program Manager, Cheyenne Luna (cheyenne.luna@anderson.ucla.edu) if you are interested in scheduling time to speak.

-2020 College to Career sessions will tentatively take place from June 14-20, 2020.
-Although it is a one-week in-person session, participants are required to communicate with Riordan staff throughout the entirety of the program (June 2020 - May 2021).
-During the June in-person session, the schedule is from 8:00AM to 4:15PM.
+2024 College to Career sessions will tentatively take place from June 24-28, 2024.
+Although it is a one-week in-person session, participants are required to communicate with Riordan staff throughout the entirety of the program (June 2024 - May 2025).
 All logistics are sent to admitted students prior to the College to Career week.

-The College to Career curriculm varies to cater to each cohort.
-However, each class will receive and/or participate in professional development activities, self-assesment exercises, case study exploration, guest lectures by top industry leaders, individualized career action plan counseling, mentorship and more.
+The College to Career curriculum varies to cater to each cohort.
+However, each class will receive and/or participate in professional development activities, self-assessment exercises, case study exploration, guest lectures by top industry leaders, individualized career action plan counseling, mentorship, and more.

 Submit the application for the College to Career Program online.
 Items needed for the online application are applicant background, updated college transcripts, updated copy of your resume, one academic or community reference and two personal statements.